 For further information on the previous research performed in the Cowling lab:

 This position would suit a researcher with experience in gene expression research including transcriptomic analyses and proteomic analyses and/or experience with immune cell biology.

 Appointment as a Postdoctoral Research Assistant on the Grade 7 salary scale is dependent upon you having been awarded a PhD.
 An appointment may be considered if you are shortly expected to be awarded a PhD.
-The initial appointment will be made as a Research Assistant on the Training Grade 7 salary scale (Spinal Point 28, £30,688).
+In this case the initial appointment will be made as a Research Assistant on the Training Grade 7 salary scale (Spinal Point 28, £31,866).

-This position is available for 3 years in the first instance.
+The position is fixed-term, for 24 months in the first instance.